craigfrancis/r-stats/readme.md

 ##  Using your logs

-Lets see how many requests your website handled:
+Lets see how many requests there were in total:

 	nrow(data);